HenestrosaDev/audiotext/README.md

    source venv/Scripts/activate
    ```
 5. Run `pip install -r requirements.txt` to install the dependencies.
+6. Copy and paste the `.env.example` file as `.env` to the root of the directory.
-6. Run `python src/app.py` to start the program.
+7. Run `python src/app.py` to start the program.

 ### Notes
 - You cannot generate a single executable file for this project with PyInstaller due to the dependency with the CustomTkinter package (reason [here](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging)).